Large Time Existence for Thin Vibrating Plates: Introduction

 The structure of the article is as follows: In Section~\ref{sec:Preliminaries} we introduce some notation and derive some preliminary results.
 Our main result is presented in Section~\ref{sec:MainResult}.
-Afterwards we introduce our approximate system used for the construction of strong solutions in Section~\ref{sec:Approx}.
-The essential results for the linearized system are derived in Section~\ref{sec:Linear}, which are applied in Section~\ref{sec:LocalInTime} to obtain a strong solution first locally in time for fixed $n\in\N$.
-Then uniform bounds in $T$, $h$ and $n\in\N$ are shown in Section~\ref{sec:uniform} and our main result is shown by first extending the solution for small times in $[0,T]$ for some $T>0$ given and then passing to the limit $n\to\infty$.
+The essential results for the linearized system are derived in Section~\ref{sec:Linear}.
+These are applied in Section~\ref{sec:uniform}, where our main result is proved.
 Finally, in Section~\ref{sec:Asymptotics} we derive a first order asymptotic expansion as $h\to 0$ in the case that the limit system is linear, i.e., $\beta>4$, and $W(F)= \dist(F,SO(d))^2$.

 {\bf Acknowledgements:} This work was partially supported by GNAMPA, through the project ``Problemi di riduzione di dimensione per strutture elastiche sottili'' 2008.
+Moreover, we are grateful to an anonymous referee for helpful remarks on the content of paper and further references, which helped to improve the paper.